1936 United States presidential election in Rhode Island

 The 1936 United States presidential election in Rhode Island was held on November 3, 1936.
 The state voters chose four electors to the Electoral College, who voted for president and vice president.

 Rhode Island voted for Democratic Party candidate and incumbent President Franklin D. Roosevelt, who won the state by a margin of 12.92%.
+Roosevelt was the first Democrat to ever win Newport County.